Chronowanderer/Conceptual_pain_pilot_task/README.md

+# Conceptual_pain_pilot_task

+Pilot behavioural task from 'The conceptual basis of pain: exteroceptive cognition with interoceptive pain modulation'.

-#How to get started in the task?
+## How to get started in the task?

 First download the whole folder and do not move the task app away from it.